genome-spy/genome-spy/docs/grammar/data/lazy.md

 ## BAM

 The `"bam"` source is very much work in progress but has a low priority.
-It currently exposes the reads but no variants alleles, CIGARs, etc. Please send a message to [GitHub Discussions](https://github.com/genome-spy/genome-spy/discussions) if you are interested in this feature.
+It currently exposes the reads but provides no handling for variants alleles, CIGARs, etc. Please send a message to [GitHub Discussions](https://github.com/genome-spy/genome-spy/discussions) if you are interested in this feature.